 Tiller stores the original data that was filled in a database so edit to your heart's desire.
-If you create a new Google Sheet from the Tiller Console the original data will populate into that sheet.
+If you connect a new spreadsheet to Tiller's data feeds the original data will populate into that sheet.

 Editing Columns in the Transactions sheet

-All of Tiller's Google Sheets templates have a base set of columns in the Transactions sheet.
+Tiller's starter templates have a base set of columns in the Transactions sheet.
 The column's data is defined in row 1 with a header.
 The base columns in all templates are:

 Read the descriptions of the data that's automatically pulled into these columns and the other supported columns you can add to your Transactions sheet here.